Jesterwocky/qwizDOM/README.md

 ## Sandbox
 This repo includes a sample HTML file to use as a sandbox.
 To try qwizDOM:
-0. Download the repo.
+1. Download the repo.
-0. Run webpack with main.js as the entry point and qwizDOM.js as the output.
+1. Run webpack with main.js as the entry point and qwizDOM.js as the output.
-0. Open sandbox.html in Chrome.
+1. Open sandbox.html in Chrome.

 You can then use qwizDOM in the Developer Tools console.

 ## `$qwizDOM(arg)`
 Takes a string, function, or object as an argument.
-* If given a CSS selector (string), returns a new DomNodes collection of HTML elements that match the specified selector.
+* Given a CSS selector (string), returns a new DomNodes collection of HTML elements that match the specified selector.
-* If given an HTMLElement object, returns a new DomNodes collection with that HTMLElement object as the sole item in the collection.
+* Given an HTMLElement object, returns a new DomNodes collection with that HTMLElement object as the sole item in the collection.
-* If given a function, executes that function immediately if the document has loaded.
+* Given a function, executes that function immediately if the document has loaded.
 Otherwise, adds the function to a queue of functions to execute when the document is ready.

 ```
 window.$qwizDOM = function(arg) {